Joint Bayesian Parameter and Model Order Estimation for Low-Rank Probability Mass Tensors: Variational Bayesian PMF Estimation

 \section{Variational Bayesian PMF Estimation}

-Estimates of the CPD components $\lambdab$ and $\{\A_n\}_{n=1}^N$ (and, therefore, of the joint PMF tensor $\Xt$) can be readily obtained from $\Y$ by first obtaining empirical estimates of third-order marginal PMF tensors from $\Y$, followed by coupled tensor factorization \cite{kargas_tensors_2018}, \cite{yeredor_estimation_2019}.
-Alternatively, a maximum likelihood (ML) estimate of the PMF tensor can be obtained by fitting the observed data to the CPD model \cite{yeredor_maximum_2019}, \cite{chege_efficient_2022}.
+\revFive{In previous work on this topic, e}stimates of the CPD components $\lambdab$ and $\{\A_n\}_{n=1}^N$ (and, therefore, of the joint PMF tensor $\Xt$) \revFive{have been} obtained from $\Y$ by first obtaining empirical estimates of lower-order marginal PMF tensors from $\Y$, followed by \revFour{a} coupled tensor factorization (e.g., \cite{kargas_tensors_2018}, \cite{yeredor_estimation_2019}).
+Alternatively, a maximum likelihood (ML) estimate of the PMF tensor \revFive{was} obtained by fitting the observed data to the CPD model (e.g., \cite{yeredor_maximum_2019}, \cite{chege_efficient_2022}).
 While these approaches work quite well, they assume that the CPD rank $R$ is known, a scenario which rarely arises in practice.
-We therefore seek to formulate the problem within the Bayesian paradigm and design an algorithm to estimate the CPD components and automatically detect the rank of $\Xt$.
+We therefore seek to formulate the problem within the Bayesian paradigm and design an algorithm to estimate the CPD components \revFive{while automatically detecting} the rank of $\Xt$.